dexafree/MaterialList/README.md

 You can see an example of the combined usage in the sample folder of this project.

-> #### NOTE
-> Notice that you could also achieve the same behaviour just by setting a MaterialStaggeredGridView with only one column

 There are also some Cards that may show a Divider between the content and the buttons.
 For further reference, [read the Wiki page](https://github.com/dexafree/MaterialList/wiki/Dividers)